DeanB27/BigDataGuys/docs/software_requirements_specification_final.md

    G5: The program shall use a plotly pie chart to show the percentages of each mood in the given playlist.

 5. Streamlit Dashboard User Interface
-   D1: The dashboard shall host a login button that prompts for user credentials.
-   D2: The dashboard shall have a description of the Spotify playlist analyzer.
-   D3: The dashboard shall have a text box to paste a link to a specific Spotify playlist.
+   D1: The dashboard shall have a text box to paste a link to a specific Spotify playlist.
-   D4: The dashboard shall be accessible to the user in a web browser.
-   D5: Upon logging in the dashboard shall display the user's playlists.
-   D6: Upon logging in the dashboard shall display the user's playlist's durations.
+   D2: Upon inputting a public playlist link, the dashboard shall display the user's playlist duration.
-   D7: Upon logging in the dashboard shall display the user's name.
+   D3: Upon inputting a public playlist link, the dashboard shall display the user's playlist name.
-   D8: Upon logging in the dashboard shall display the user's profile picture.
+   D4: Upon inputting a public playlist link, the dashboard shall display the user's playlist cover.
+   D5: Upon inputting a public playlist link, the dashboard will display a small window that contains the songs, artists, release dates, popularities, and durations of             every song in the playlist.

 # Non-Functional Requirements
 4. User-Friendly Interface